 I would recommend booking a hotel or hostel for the first 5 days – week on arrival to Granada.
 As soon as you are here you can look for areas and properties to rent.
 The majority of rentals are not advertised online.

 Rental properties are snapped up quickly in Granada due to a high student population.
 You may find it helpful to stay in an Apartment for a week or so intially.
 Stay Classy Cathedral and Stay Classy Albaycin are both well located, comfortable apartments.

 From the End of August to beginning of October are very busy weeks and flats are quickly rented during this period.
 I would not rent or agree to anything before actually getting here.
 You need to be here to get things done.
 If someone you make arrangements online you will probably pay much more that if you negotiate here on the ground.

 Nestpick is a good solution as they have quite a few apartments in different areas of the city.
 A range of sizes and budgets to choose from.
 Perfect for organising before you arrive to Granada.

 Which area should I choose for Rental Accommodation?

-What should be considered when buying a property in Granada city or on the Coast?
+What to consider when buying a Granada city property or villa on the Coast?